Patellofemoral Pain Syndrome

 - Overuse and overloading the knee joint from:

-- High-impact sports or activities, such as running that can cause pain.
+- High-impact sports or activities, such as running that result in ponding on the feet.

 - Knock knees